vergauwenthomas/MetObs_toolkit/docs/gee_authentication.rst

 A google developpers account is linked to your (regular) google account.

-1. open a browser, login to google with your account.
+#. open a browser, login to google with your account.
-2. Go to this website, to create a developers account: https://developers.google.com/
+#.
+Go to this website, to create a developers account: https://developers.google.com/
-    A. Click on the tree vertical dots --> hit start
+   #.
+Click on the tree vertical dots --> hit start
-    B. Fill in your name and (optional) affiliations --> hit next
+   #.
+Fill in your name and (optional) affiliations --> hit next
-    C. (optinal) select your intersts --> hit next
+   #. (optinal) select your intersts --> hit next
-    D. (optional) confirm newsletter subscription --> hit next
+   #. (optional) confirm newsletter subscription --> hit next

 Done, you have setup a google developers account